digital clinical trials: telehealth and the high-tech future

 - Smartphones are everywhere.
 Patients can use their own phones and download special apps to take part in the trials.
 Data can be sent via the app and shared with the researchers instantly.

-- Home blood sampling is making life easier for a lot of patients.
+- Home blood sampling and remote patient monitoring is making life easier for a lot of patients.
 Instead of going to the lab and having a technician draw 10 μl of blood, patients can use a lancet to prick a finger for one drop of blood.
 This microsampling is mostly painless and a great deal more convenient for the patient.
 The blood is collected with a kit and mailed in.

 Clinical trials are essential to the development of new drugs and devices.
 It can improve the health of future generations.
 Until now, being a participant in a clinical study was time-consuming, inconvenient and sometimes painful.
 Digital clinical trials and virtual clinical trials are the high-tech future of medical research, already in progress.